 The country boasts 17.500sh islands.
 Very spicy and hot food are to find in Sumatra, Sulawesi, Lombok and East – Java.
 In other regions the food vary from rather sweet and mild to spicy.
 Well, I spare you this and want to show you pictures of food I ate.
 Who knows, when I have time I’d write more about Indonesian food here in another post.

 I warn you, this post contains a lot of food pictures with descriptions.
 See it at your own risk.

 Following the itinerary; here they are.
 First this is Soto Medan, eaten in Bukit Lawang Eco lodge.
-Soto Medan is chicken broth and coconut milk based soup with pulled chicken, scallion, fresh tomato in it, served with krupuk (cracker) tofu and tempe (Indonesian spelling is without h at the end) fritter.
+Soto Medan is chicken broth and coconut milk based soup with pulled chicken, scallion, fresh tomato in it, served with krupuk (cracker) tofu and tempe (Indonesian spelling is without -h at the end) fritter.
 To go with it add a splash of lime juice.
-I found this Soto Medan recipe in English to those who want to make it at home.
+I found this Soto Medan recipe in English for those who want to make it at home.

 Eating fresh Markisa (passion fruit) in the jungle, my daughter loves it!